All About Recoating & Caring for Telescope Mirrors

 Stripping & recoating

 Mirrors have to have their old coating stripped before recoating.
 This is actually the biggest issue when it comes to sending your mirror to a coater.
 Almost any coater can put fresh aluminum or enhanced aluminum on a new, uncoated primary mirror with no problems.
-However, many coaters—either due to incompetence or attempts to save time—use extremely aggressive acids like sodium hydroxide to strip and clean optics, which actually causes etching and damage to the glass that ruins the overall quality of the mirror and may cause problems with the coating “sticking” to the mirror.
+However, many coaters—either due to incompetence or attempts to save time—use extremely strong bases like sodium hydroxide to strip and clean optics, which actually causes etching and damage to the glass that ruins the overall quality of the mirror and may cause problems with the coating “sticking” to the mirror.
 Unfortunately, coaters that can be trusted to strip your mirror correctly are also busier and usually more costly.

 Here’s our list of known trustworthy coaters in North America that won’t wreck your mirror.